 - Information on financial assistance, which is available in the Student Handbooks, on the College’s Financial Aid web page, and upon request from the Director of Financial Aid at email@example.com.

 - The Crime Security component of the Act, also known as the Clery Act, requires colleges to collect specific information about crimes and security on campus and to publish and distribute three years of data in an annual security report to current and prospective students/employees.
-For more information, download our Campus Safety Report, our fire statistics, or our crime statistics.
+For more information, download our Campus Safety Report.
 For further information, the College’s annual crime statistics are available at: ope.ed.gov/campussafety.
 As part of the requirement of this law, students are reminded of the College’s Alcohol and Substance Use Policy available in the Student Handbooks.